 While the central Pacific region experiences its best surfing conditions April through November, there’s really no down time here.
 Finding your wave becomes a simple matter of checking the swells, because somewhere along the coast there’s a fun surf session to be had.

-Spots to Surf on the Central Pacific Coast
+8 Best Surf Spots on the Costa Rica Central Pacific Coast

 Mind the strong current in this area and you’ll find a variety of waves, from the beach breaks of Tivives to the rocky point of Valor, with good-quality rights and lefts.
 At the mouth of the river you can find an excellent left tube, but watch for crocodiles (as in any river).